kimmoorua/kimmoorua.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to the kimmoorua’s homepage!

 You can use the [editor on GitHub](https://github.com/kimmoorua/kimmoorua.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+THAT IS LIT waalalalalalalalalalalalal gagagagakgsdjlgsdajkgljslgjaslkdgasjlkdgjasdlkgasidgjaksldgiasjdkglasdijklwegjsakdgnkdngjal;skdnglksn;g

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.